Aaron Hernandez: Release from team and aftermath

 Hernandez's arrest and subsequent termination by the Patriots resulted in financial and other consequences.
-He automatically forfeited his 2015–18 salaries, totaling $19.3 million, which were not guaranteed.
-The Patriots voided all remaining guarantees, including his 2013 and 2014 salaries, on the terms that those guarantees were for skill, injury, or salary cap room, and did not include being cut for "conduct detrimental to the best interests of professional football."
+He automatically forfeited his 2015–2018 salaries, totaling $19.3 million, which were not guaranteed.
+The Patriots voided all remaining guarantees, including his 2013 and 2014 salaries, on the terms that those guarantees were for skill, injury, or salary cap room, and did not include being cut for "conduct detrimental to the best interests of professional football".
 The team planned to withhold $3.25 million of Hernandez's 2012 signing bonus that was due to be paid in 2014, and to recoup the signing bonus already paid.
 The NFL salary cap allows teams to pro-rate signing bonuses over the life of a contract or a five-year period, whichever is shorter.
 By releasing Hernandez, the Patriots accelerated all of Hernandez's remaining guaranteed money into the 2013 and 2014 salary caps: the team took a $2.55 million hit in 2013, and another $7.5 million in 2014.

-Since Hernandez had not completed his fourth season in the league, the Patriots were required to place him on waivers after releasing him.
-He went unclaimed.
+Since Hernandez had not completed his fourth season in the league, the Patriots were required to place him on waivers after releasing him and he went unclaimed.
 After Hernandez cleared waivers on June 28, NFL commissioner Roger Goodell announced that, while charges against Hernandez were pending, the NFL would not approve any contract signed by Hernandez until Goodell held a hearing to determine whether or not Hernandez should face suspension or other action under the league's Personal Conduct Policy.
 In prison phone calls, Hernandez expressed distress at his treatment by Belichick and the Patriots.